 Where to stay in Austin?
 This stylish condo is near the South Congress and has new appliances.

 4. San Antonio

 Christmas in San Antonio means visitors get to experience even bigger and brighter celebrations than usual.

-Start your self-guided tour at the San Antonio Riverwalk to experience the Fiesta de las Luminarias.
+Start your self-guided tour at the San Antonio Riverwalk to experience the Christmas lights along the river.

-The beautiful, delicate paper lanterns–luminarias–that give this event its name are an unmissable sight for your Christmas in San Antonio.
+The beautiful, delicate paper lanterns–luminarias–are an unmissable sight for your Christmas in San Antonio.

-So assemble your caroling team, snag a boat, and head out to spread some holiday cheer as you cruise under the beautiful bald cypress trees strung with lights.
+So assemble your caroling team, bring a good mood, and head out to spread some holiday cheer as you enjoy the Christmas magic at this place!